-Our school is led by senior members of staff and governors whose aims are to provide a safe environment and vigilant culture where children and young people can learn and be safeguarded.
+Our college is led by senior members of staff and governors whose aims are to provide a safe environment and vigilant culture where children and young people can learn and be safeguarded.
 If there are safeguarding concerns, we will respond with appropriate action in a timely manner for those children who may need help or who may be suffering, or likely to suffer, significant harm.

 Where staff members have concerns about a child (as opposed to a child being in immediate danger) they will decide what action to take in conjunction with the Snr Designated Safeguarding Lead.
-Although we advocate that any staff member can make a referral to children's social care or MASH, especially where a child is identified as being in immediate danger, they should however ensure that the Designated Safeguarding Lead (DSL), or a member of the senior leadership team is informed as soon as possible.
+Although we advocate that any staff member can make a referral to children's social care or First Response, especially where a child is identified as being in immediate danger, they should however ensure that the Designated Safeguarding Lead (DSL), or a member of the senior leadership team is informed as soon as possible.

-We also ensure that all our staff are clear that whilst they should discuss and agree with the DSL any actions to be taken, they are able to escalate their concerns and contact MASH, MASH Consultation Line or social care to seek support for the child if despite the discussion with the DSL their concerns remain.
-Staff are also informed of the school whistle blowing procedures and the contact details for the Local Authority LADO and NSPCC helpline.
+We also ensure that all our staff are clear that whilst they should discuss and agree with the DSL any actions to be taken, they are able to escalate their concerns and contact First Response, First Response Consultation Line or social care to seek support for the child if despite the discussion with the DSL their concerns remain.
+Staff are also informed of the college's whistle blowing procedures and the contact details for the Local Authority LADO and NSPCC helpline.

-Our school works with other agencies including statutory safeguarding partners to support vulnerable children.
-For example, this may be by holding regular meetings in school, taking part in Rushcliffe Families SEND Network, accessing multi-agency training.
-We also offer to facilitate meetings for individual children and families in school to support easier local access and involvement by children, parents and or carers.
+The college works with other agencies including statutory safeguarding partners to support vulnerable children.
+This may take the form of contact with social care and social workers through, fFor example, holding regular meetings in school, taking part in partnership forums/events, accessing multi-agency training, or facilitating meetings for individual children and families in school/college to support easier local access and involvement by children, parents and or carers.